 Mastering math is key to graduating from high school, persisting in college and unlocking careers in STEM, San Francisco’s largest growing sector.
 Studies show that students scoring in the top quartile in eighth-grade reading and math standardized tests are 61% more likely to enroll at a four-year college.
-Math is a critical academic subject, one in which African-American and Latino students are consistently outperformed by their White and Asian peers.

 Our Math Program helps provide the necessary support to ensure San Francisco public school students master math by eighth grade.
 We direct community resources to three of San Francisco’s highest-need middle schools to help students reach this critical milestone.
 Our Math Program sites are: